Gross-Up

 That makes gross-up a special payroll-calculation technique rather than an ordinary earnings label.

-Instead of entering that amount directly as gross pay, payroll calculates a higher gross amount so that the final net lands at the intended result.
-That calculation approach is the gross-up.
+Instead of entering $1,200 as gross pay, payroll uses the higher gross amount so the final net lands at the intended result.